SAP-samples/partner-reference-application/Tutorials/44a-Multi-Tenancy-Features-Forms.md

 6. Make sure to adjust the form and schema variable in the [forms class *forms.js*](../../../tree/main-multi-tenant-features/srv/lib/forms.js) according to the name of the uploaded form and schema file given in the template store.

 7. If the provided template and schema was used, the SAP custom font `72` needs to be uploaded to the configuration UI.
 To enable the SAP Forms service by Adobe to render the PDF correctly, the font needs to be provided since it was used for the template creation.
 Font 72, desktop version, can be downloaded [here](https://experience.sap.com/fiori-design-web/downloads/).
-How to upload a custom font to the SAP Forms service by Adobe, is described in [SAP Help - Upload a Font](https://help.sap.com/docs/forms-service-by-adobe/sap-forms-service-cf/upload-fonts?version=Cloud).
+How to upload a custom font to the SAP Forms service by Adobe, is described in [Upload a Font](https://help.sap.com/docs/forms-service-by-adobe/sap-forms-service-cf/upload-fonts?version=Cloud).

 > Note:  If you want to create your own form, you can use the [Adobe LiveCycle Designer](https://help.sap.com/docs/forms-service-by-adobe/sap-forms-service-cf/using-adobe-livecycle-designer?locale=en-US).
 You can download the latest version of the Adobe LiveCycle Designer from [SAP for Me](https://me.sap.com/softwarecenter).
-This service is only available for the operating system Microsoft Windows.
+This service is only available for Microsoft Windows.

 ### Testing

 To ensure good quality it is crucial to test the new functionality.

-#### Local Testing
+#### Hybrid Testing

-For more efficient development, test your changes locally before deploying them to the SAP BTP provider subaccount.
-To set up the SAP Business Application Studio for local testing of the forms feature, follow these steps:
+Testing in a hybrid setup, runs the application locally (in SAP Business Application Studio), but using services on the SAP BTP, running in the Cloud Foundry runtime.
+Enable hybrid testing by setting up the required configuration in your SAP BTP subaccount and your development environment in SAP Business Application Studio.

 1. In the SAP BTP provider account, navigate to the Cloud Foundry space.